-It drops the partition in the entity's table and in the Validation Error table.
+The partition in the Entity's table and in the Validation Error table is dropped.

-It uses the same name that the table but adding the RunId parameter as suffix.
+The temporal table uses the same name as the table but adding the RunId parameter as suffix.
 Now that the data is a table, it is possible to use SparkSQL to query the data.

-It setup some parameters to optimize the query, for example:
+Some parameters to optimize the query are setup during this step, for example:

 1 2 3

-It uses a SparkSQL query generated by the custom activity to copy the data to the Staging table.
+A SparkSQL query generated by the custom activity to copy the data to the Staging table is executed.
 The name of the Staging table is the same that the temporary table but adding the suffix _tempFileView.
-At the same time that the SparkSQL query copies the data to the staging table, it performs additional validation.
+At the same time as the SparkSQL query copies the data to the staging table, it performs additional validation.

-It fills the Databricks table for the entity with data from the Staging table.
+It The Databricks table for the Entity is filled with data from the Staging table.
 If encryption attribute is enabled, it will encrypt the data.

-It fills the Validation Errors table with data from the Staging table.
-In this case, only the rows who have errors are inserted.
+The Validation Errors table is filled with data from the Staging table.
+In this case, only the rows which have errors are inserted.

 At this point, both Staging tables are dropped, as they are no longer needed.

-It counts the number of entities in the file and makes a request to the API to update the file information.
+This step counts the number of Entities in the file and makes a request to the API to update the file information.

-Finally, and similarly to the previous step, it counts the number of validation errors and updates the file information making a request to the API.
+Finally, and similarly to the previous step, the number of validation errors are counted and the file information is updated by making a request to the API.